 The GeForce4 MX 4000 was a graphics card by NVIDIA, launched in December 2003.
-Built on the 150 nm process, and based on the NV18 A4 graphics processor, the card supports DirectX 8.0.
+Built on the 150 nm process, and based on the NV18 A4 graphics processor, in its MX4000 variant, the card supports DirectX 8.0.
 The NV18 A4 graphics processor is a relatively small chip with a die area of only 65 mm² and 29 million transistors.
 It features 2 pixel shaders and 0 vertex shaders, 4 texture mapping units and 2 ROPs.
 Due to the lack of unified shaders you will not be able to run recent games at all (which require unified shader/DX10+ support).
 NVIDIA has placed 128 MB DDR memory on the card, which are connected using a 64-bit memory interface.
 The GPU is operating at a frequency of 250 MHz, memory is running at 166 MHz.

 Being a single-slot card, the NVIDIA GeForce4 MX 4000 does not require any additional power connector, its power draw is not exactly known.
 Display outputs include: 1x VGA.
 GeForce4 MX 4000 is connected to the rest of the system using an AGP 8x interface.
 The card measures 168 mm in length, and features a single-slot cooling solution.